pennersr/django-allauth/docs/providers.rst

 Development callback URL
     http://127.0.0.1:8000/accounts/github/login/callback/

-If you want more than just read-only access to public data specify the scope as follows.
+If you want more than just read-only access to public data, specify the scope as follows.
 See https://developer.github.com/v3/oauth/#scopes for details.

 .. code-block:: python